 The following table lists the Security menu items.
 Default values are in boldface.
+The menu items might change without notice.
+Depending on the model, the default value might vary.

 Attention: The default configurations are already optimized for you.
 Improper change of the configurations might cause unexpected results.